idax4325/veropt/README.md

 ##

 Please note that veropt depends on PyTorch.
-When installing a larger library like that, I would always recommend using anaconda over pip.
+When installing a larger library like that, I would usually recommend using anaconda over pip.
 To install PyTorch with anaconda, you can run,
 ```bash
 conda install pytorch torchvision -c pytorch
 ```